gruntwork-io/kubergrunt/README.md

 - Store the Certificate Authority private key in a new `Secret` in the `kube-system` namespace.
 - Launch Tiller using the generated TLS certificate in the specified `Namespace` with the specified `ServiceAccount`.

-You can also optionally grant access to an RBAC entity and configure the local helm client to use that using one of `--rbac-user`, `--rbac-group`, `--rbac-service-account` options.,
+This command will also grant access to an RBAC entity and configure the local helm client to use that using one of `--rbac-user`, `--rbac-group`, `--rbac-service-account` options.

 #### undeploy